Save 15% on DuraTool Floor Coaters through 2/14/21! Click here to shop now and save big.

 Step 2: Pull the finish correctly

-Keep the roller at an angle as you’re pulling it to ensure that the finish is applied evenly.
+Keep the t-bar at an angle as you’re pulling it to ensure that the finish is applied evenly.
 This is called the “snowplow” technique because the t-bar should be at the angle of a snowplow as you’re pulling it.

 Using the t-bar correctly will help you avoid the appearance of lap marks, turn marks, and uneven sheen levels in the floor.